The ArrowFlinger Al Gray

 I cannot imagine the consequences if you proceed.
 I would not want to be in your shoes should you vote, “Yes.”

 You see, if this body in its wisdom does not embrace a comprehensive program of reform, sound financial controls, and contract enforcement, beginning tonight, the sledgehammer blows from revelations of stunning irresponsibility, indeed, fraud will rip apart this community.
 I do not refer to the transaction currently at issue, but others that we have identified throughout this government in recent months.
 Mr. Brigham was concerned about spending $30,000 on an audit.
-Well, we can get that much back with 2 phone calls.
+Well, we can get that much back with two phone calls.
 There might be millions salvageable, based upon my preliminary review.

 Mr. Jackson and others seem to have bought the administrator’s assurances that there is security in the work of $500 an hour bond attorneys.
 Is there?
 In Jefferson County Alabama the county administrator and 4 county commissioners are now in the penitentiary because of the spawn of bond attorneys.
 There is a national scandal unfolding around the municipal bond market.
 It pays to keep up with these trends, lest you become the next victims.